patman007/patrickmason/02_midterm/m18/question.md

 1. join a table to itself, using one single column of the table
 1. join a table to its copy table using Primary Key as joining column
 1. join a table to itself, not based on any matching criteria

+### Answer: Join a table to itself, using one single column of the table.